Are you new to blogging?

 Figure this out early, add each post to Stumble.
 It is fab for bringing in traffic.
 I got the hang of it 30 pages in and it’s a pain to add all your posts in a bundle.

 I work through the day and (mostly) sleep at night so have a small blog window.
 Buffer and Social Oomph are my top picks, not just because they sound like characters out of Charlie and the chocolate factory.
 Find what works best for you.
 I also try and tweet live every couple of hours as they have a very teeny shelf life.
 GIF’s are my friends.

 FIND A TRIBE

 Make friends.
 They are your salvation in the dark, sleepless nights.
-I love these women more than wine.
+I love these Social Media more than wine.
 Thank you for finding me.
 Respect other bloggers and how hard they work.

 I SUCK at this, I can write 3 posts one weeks and 1 the next.
 DON’T DO WHAT I DO.
 Tag retweeters such @bloggersblast @lovingblogs @BBlogUK @FemaleBloggerRT @UKbloggers1 on Twitter and don’t be frightened of a #HASHTAG.

 If you can do it from the beginning.
 Do not be a dick like me and think paying for WordPress premium will mean you can get plugins…not the case.
 I spent ages perfecting a layout then I moved to SH and the theme did NOT come too.
-My next post will be all about my trials and the nitty gritty (what am I 80?!) of moving.
+Check out this post about my trials and the nitty gritty (what am I 80?!) of moving.
 It will involve cursing.
-If you are self-hosted check out Fi from A Mum Track Mind’s fab post on plugins.
+If you are self-hosted check out Fi from A Mum Track Mind’s fab post on Social Media.

 There are loads more tips I have picked up but these are some good ones to start.